What Is Income Tax Deductions | Income Tax Deductions Chart PDF | Section 80C, 80CCC, 80CCD & 80D Tax Saving Rules |

-- Principal component of housing loan from prescribed institutions.
+- The principal component of housing loans from prescribed institutions.

-- Ever year you can you can invest Rs 500 to 1.5 lakh in a Public Provident Fund (PPF) account.
+- Every year you can invest Rs 500 to 1.5 lakh in a Public Provident Fund (PPF) account.

 - Invest in National Saving Certificates (NSC) Scheme (through Post offices).

-- A 5 year term deposit with a bank under post office or a notified scheme.
+- A 5-year term deposit with a bank under the post office or a notified scheme.

-- Investment of upto Rs 1.5 lakh a year in Sukanya Samriddhi Account in the name of you daughter (maximum two children).
-Lats take a look on these Income Tax Savings Rules.
+- Investment of up to Rs 1.5 lakh a year in Sukanya Samriddhi Account in the name of your daughter (maximum two children).
+Let’s take a look at these Income Tax Savings Rules.

 Income Tax Savings Rules

 There are many Income Tax Savings Rules that you must be aware of. let’s have a look at these rules.